Monday, 10 August 2015

 A stone bowl and Shiva Lingam with broken avudayar

-A hero stone facing on the right side, hold shied and angusa like weapon.
+A hero stone facing on the right side, holding a shield and an angusa-like weapon.

 ARINJAYA CHOZHAN PALLIPADAI TEMPLE.

 This temple is also maintained by ASI.
-This was built in the year AD 1014 by King RajaRaja I, over the mortal remains of his grand father Arinjaya Chola ( AD 956 – 967), who died in a war at Arur near Thakkolam.
+This was built in the year 1014 CE by King RajaRaja I, over the mortal remains of his grandfather Arinjaya Chola (956 – 967 CE), who died in a war at Arur near Thakkolam.
 The temple is called Choleswaram.
 There are many inscriptions all over the sanctum wall.
-The vimanam is made of dark green stone with kalasam ( point is missing ).
-The same colour stone is used for the Pothiyal ( Pillar support).
-In Koshtam Vinayagar, Dhakshinamoorthy, Vishnu, Brahma and Durgai.
-The moorthams were damaged on many parts, but still the beauty can worth to see.
+The vimanam is made of dark green stone with kalasam (point is missing).
+The same colour stone is used for the Pothiyal (Pillar support).
+In koshtam Vinayagar, Dhakshinamoorthy, Vishnu, Brahma, and Durgai.
+The moorthams were damaged in many parts, but still, the beauty is worth seeing.

-The inscriptions are mainly about donations made in the form of ewe to supply ghee to burn the perpetual lamp in the temple till moon and sun endure, Rajaran’s meikeerthi, the boundaries of the land given for construction of the temple, watering to illuppai field ( from the seeds oil is extracted to burn the lamps).
+The inscriptions are mainly about donations made in the form of ewe to supply ghee to burn the perpetual lamp in the temple till moon and sun endure, Rajaran’s meikeerthi, the boundaries of the land given for construction of the temple, watering to the illuppai field (from the seeds oil is extracted to burn the lamps).

-From the inscriptions the place Merpadi belongs to Tunadu, a subdivision of Perumbanapadi in a district of Jayankonda Chola Mandalam.
-The ancient name of the Melpadi is mentioned as Rajasrayapuram and the temple Choleswaram was called as ArinjigaiIswara or Arinjiswara.
-The temple is also called as Pallipadai ( Portion of the inscription image is given below).
+From the inscriptions, the place Merpadi belongs to Tunadu, a subdivision of Perumbanapadi in a district of Jayankonda Chola Mandalam.
+The ancient name of the Melpadi is mentioned as Rajasrayapuram, and the temple Choleswaram was called ArinjigaiIswara or Arinjiswara.
+The temple is also called Pallipadai (Portion of the inscription image is given below).

 For further reading ...
 CLICK HERE